Jakub Mazur

 iteration = 0

-In code, I represent one RGB color as a tuple with three numbers:
+A pixel color is also a point, just in three dimensions.
+In code, I represent one RGB color as a tuple:

 type Rgb = [number, number, number];